-Today, the 103-year-old Feast of the Blessed Sacrament is the largest Portuguese festival in the world, reflecting both the size and the identity of the Portuguese-American population in New England.
+Today, the 104-year-old Feast of the Blessed Sacrament is the largest Portuguese festival in the world.
+It reflects both the size and the identity of the Portuguese-American population in New England.

 Two great waves of Portuguese immigration gave Southeastern Massachusetts and Rhode Island the densest concentration of people with ancestry from Portugal, including the Azores and Cape Verde.

 The first Portuguese sailor, Miguel Corte-Real, may have come to Massachusetts as far back as the early 16th century.
-A 40-ton boulder now in Dighton Rock State Park is inscribed with writing that Brown professor Edmund B. Delabarre believed was written by Corte-Real, In 1912, Delabarre wrote the inscription on the Dighton Rock that said, "I, Miguel Cortereal, 1511.
-In this place, by the will of God, I became a chief of the Indians."
+A 40-ton boulder now in Dighton Rock State Park is inscribed with writing that Brown professor Edmund B. Delabarre believed was written by Corte-Real.

 Jewish Portuguese immigrants came early to America to escape persecution.
-Wealthy merchant Aaron Lopez and his associates brought the sperm oil industry to Newport, R.I., and built the Touro Synagogue in the 18th century .
+Wealthy merchant Aaron Lopez and his associates brought the sperm oil industry to Newport, R.I.
+They also built the Touro Synagogue in the 18th century .

-Until about 1870, it was whaling that drew Portuguese sailors from the Azores and the Cape Verde Islands – and poverty and military service that sent them.
-They signed on for low-paying, dangerous work on whale ships and then settled in whaling communities in New England, California and Hawaii.
+Until about 1870, whaling drew Portuguese sailors from the Azores and the Cape Verde Islands.
+Poverty and military service sent them.
+They signed on for low-paying, dangerous work on whale ships.
+Then they settled in whaling communities in New England, California and Hawaii.

 Portuguese families started to come to the United States in larger numbers around 1870 just as the whaling industry began to decline.
 They worked in New England’s booming textile mills, in whaling and fishing.
-Women worked as seamstresses in garment shops.
+And the women worked as seamstresses in garment shops.

-In the late 19th century, many Portuguese, mainly Azorean and Madeiran, settled in Providence, Bristol and Pawtucket in Rhode Island, and New Bedford, Taunton, Fall River, Gloucester and Provincetown in Massachusetts.
-They also moved to Hartford and New Haven in Connecticut.
+In the late 19th century, many Portuguese, mainly Azorean and Madeiran, settled in Providence, Bristol and Pawtucket in Rhode Island.
+They also settled in New Bedford, Taunton, Fall River, Gloucester and Provincetown in Massachusetts.
+And they moved to Hartford and New Haven in Connecticut.